-“AI, ethics, and data: what level(s) of consciousness?” will be the theme of the next Science Bar.
+“AI, Ethics, and Data: What Level(s) of Consciousness?” will be the theme of the next Science Bar

-The Science Bar has become one of Montpellier's flagship scientific culture events, offering a monthly participatory and citizen-led debate on all aspects of science from January to June.
-Throughout the season, scientists are invited to engage in a dialogue where their knowledge and practices are shared, but can also be discussed.
-The season is co-produced by the scientific culture departments of the University of Montpellier and its partners: INRAE, INSERM, IRD, and Radio Aviva.
-This evening event will be translated into sign language.
+The Bar des sciences has become one of Montpellier’s flagship events for science culture, offering a monthly participatory public discussion on all aspects of science from January through June.
+Throughout the season, scientists are invited to engage in a dialogue where their knowledge and practices are not only shared but also open to discussion.
+The season is co-produced by the University of Montpellier’s scientific culture departments and its partners: INRAE, INSERM, IRD, and Radio Aviva.
+Sign language interpretation is provided for this event.

 A Science Bar dedicated to artificial intelligence

 But AI is no longer limited to performing automated tasks: today, it raises major questions about our relationship to consciousness, creativity, responsibility, and the choices we make as a society.
-In the short to medium term, how far can these technologies evolve?
-Can we imagine AI capable of feeling, imagining, creating poetry, and experiencing empathy?
+In the short or medium term, how far can these technologies evolve?
+Can we imagine an AI capable of feeling, imagining, creating poetry, and experiencing empathy?
 Could it one day develop a form of consciousness?
 And beyond this dizzying question: are we fully aware of our practices with AI and their consequences?

 To discuss this topic, three multidisciplinary experts will answer questions from the audience: